Description

 Risk and Exploitability

-The CVSS score of 7.0 marks the issue as high severity.
-The EPSS score is unavailable and it is not listed in CISA KEV, indicating limited public exploitation data.
-Exploitation requires control of a FUSE server that a vulnerable system mounts or the ability to mount a deleterious FUSE filesystem locally.
-After mounting, the attacker can trigger the overflow by issuing a readdir operation.
-The attack surface is therefore limited to environments where FUSE mounts expose remote or untrusted servers.
+The CVSS score of 7.8 classifies the issue as high severity.
+The EPSS score is less than 1 % and the vulnerability is not listed in the CISA KEV catalog, indicating limited known exploitation.
+Based on the description, it is inferred that exploitation requires a FUSE server that the vulnerable system mounts or the attacker having the ability to mount a malicious local FUSE filesystem.
+After the mount, a readdir operation can trigger the overflow, potentially leading to kernel memory corruption and a system crash or data corruption.

 Remediation